 Our activities this year

-Our activities this year come under the heading "Maths: the Alphabet of the Universe", and will take place between the 10th and the 14th April 2018.
-Details on time and location can be found on this page.
+Our activities this year come under the heading "Maths: the Alphabet of the Universe", and took place in April 2018.

-Come and explore some of the mathematical rules of nature; discover how our cells stick together.
-Find out how Mathematics can help us predict the future of our planet, then make your own predictions.
-Create your own model of a mini-Universe, and then consider the “shape” of planets, our galaxy, and the whole Universe.
+About 2000 visitors had a chance to explore some of the mathematical rules of nature; discover how our cells stick together; find out how Mathematics can help us predict the future of our planet; create their own model of a mini-Universe, and then consider the “shape” of planets, our galaxy, and the whole Universe.

 Other Science Festivals